oalmatov/bmp280_linux/README.md

 # bmp280_linux

-This is a C++ class designed to control the bmp280 temperature and pressure sensor.
+This is a C++ class designed to control the BMP280 sensor.

 This has been tested with Raspberry Pi 3.